"

 Preceptor Characteristics

-Preceptors support students in acquiring the knowledge, skills, abilities and judgement required to practice as an entry-level nurse practitioner.
-They provide ongoing feedback to the clinical faculty member regarding progress.
+Preceptors support students in acquiring the knowledge, skills, abilities and judgement required to practice as an RN Prescriber.
+They provide ongoing feedback to the student regarding progress.

 Hagler, Mays, Stillwell, Kastenbaum, Brooks, Fineout-Overholt, Williamson & Jirsak, 2012 identified the following as important preceptor characteristics that enhance the learner’s experience: